Statistically Robust Neural Network Classification: THEORETICAL GENERALIZATION ANALYSIS

-In contrast, for the adversarial risk (in binary classification), where $L^{adv}(X, Y, f) \triangleq \max_{\delta \in \Delta}\phi(f_\theta(X+\delta), Y)$, $\textup{Rad}_S(L^{adv}_\mathcal{F})$ is lower bounded by an expression containing explicit dependence on $\sqrt{d_{in}}$, where $d_{in}$ is the dimension of the input layer to the NN \citep{YinEtAl2019}.
-While this lower bound does not allow us to directly bound the generalization error using Equation \eqref{eq:natural_bound}, it does suggest that in high dimensions the adversarial generalization error can be much greater than the natural and statistically robust generalization error.
+In contrast, for the adversarial risk, where (in binary classification) $L^{adv}(X, Y, f) \triangleq \max_{\delta \in \Delta}\phi(f_\theta(X+\delta), Y)$, $\textup{Rad}_S(L^{adv}_\mathcal{F})$ is \textit{\textbf{lower bounded}} by an expression containing explicit dependence on $\sqrt{d_{in}}$, where $d_{in}$ is the dimension of the input layer to the NN \citep{YinEtAl2019}.
+While this lower bound does not allow us to directly bound the generalization error using~\eqref{eq:theorem1}, it does suggest that in high dimensions the adversarial generalization error can be much greater than the natural and statistically robust generalization error.
 This indicates it will typically be difficult to train networks that are adversarially robust at test time for high-dimensional datasets.
-On the other hand, our analysis shows that statistically robust networks may be easier to obtain.
+Our analysis thus shows that statistically robust networks may be easier to obtain.